ARGOeu/argo-messaging/doc/v1/docs/projects_users.md

 }
 ```

-The generated token `904c56cc6e2b1955dbd98ace80a45be8238432fc` can be used to authenticate as the user `demo_service_admin` and create the first project.
+The generated token `904c56cc6e2b1955dbd98ace80a45be8238432fc` can be used to authenticate the new user.
+For more details visit the [API Users](api_users.md) to see all possible actions for users.

-### Create the first project named DEMO
+## Create a project

-Using the `demo_service_admin` account, the user will create the first project (named 'DEMO') by issuing:
+Using the `demo_service_admin` account, the user can create the first project (ex named 'DEMO') by issuing:

 ```
 POST https://{URL}/v1/projects/DEMO?key=904c56cc6e2b1955dbd98ace80a45be8238432fc